 Back then it was just me, Mitchell, Steve, Pete, and Heikki Soikkeli (I think).
 By 1985 there were ten employees.
 Steve and Pete came to me and said they wanted to stay at South Mountain and make their careers here, but needed a greater stake and more than an hourly wage.
 We decided to become a worker cooperative.
 Pete became one of the original three employee owners when we restructured in 1987.

 And he stayed.
 Over time he began to find confidence in his work and himself.
-He learned to be a very good carpenter and then a foreman, first reluctantly, then with pride.
+He learned to be a very good carpenter and then a project lead, first reluctantly, then with pride.
 So much for not telling people what to do.
 He was the Clerk of the organization, the only one we ever had until his retirement.
 He also became an essential part of the Personnel Committee for all those years.

 His work culminated appropriately with the wonderfully playful Lee Treehouse.

 Pete has been friend, colleague, and co-owner.
 I have seen his three children at birth, growing up, and grown.
 Clare has always been a constant, his partner in the truest sense.